kontron/devicetree-sal28/README.md

 ### CAN1

-The second CAN port can be enabled if both the carrier and the module supports it.
+The second CAN port can be enabled if both the carrier and the module support it.
 Load `can1.dtso` to enable it.
 Please note, that this also requires a modified RCW, because CAN1 shares pins with the I²C PM bus.

 ### 400kHz for I²C GP and PM